Building Opportunities for Sistas to Shine

 Scholarship Recipients!

-Yoselyn currently resides in Houston, Texas.
-She graduated from Victory Early High School.
-Yoselyn will be attending Howard University in Washington, D.C. in the Fall and is looking to major in Political Science.
+Z’haria currently resides in Oakland, California.
+She graduated from Encinal High School.
+Z’haria will be attending University of Southern California in Los Angeles, California in the Fall and is looking to major in Business Administration.
+This summer Z’haria will be interning full-time for Kaiser Permanente.

 Past Recipients